clandcodes/websitedraft/README.md

 # websitedraft
-The most basic website i can come up with
+Here is a basic website draft.
+Trying to learn github.